Exotic particles below the TeV from low scale flavour theories: Introduction

 Only if the $U(1)_X$ is non-anomalous, one can adjust the flavour theory such that $\epsilon\Lambda$ is much lower than the Planck scale.
 It is known that anomaly cancellation within the MSSM field content in abelian flavour models is tightly constrained by the quark and lepton masses and mixings \cite{Dudas:1995yu}.
-However, these constraints, retrieved in section 3, are inconsistent with our purpose in this work which is precisely to investigate how low $\Lambda$ can be before running into contradiction with experiment.
-Our way to try and tackle the seven supersymmetric flavour tasks above and to single out the new particles needed to compensate the flavour anomalies is presented in the next section while the explicit models and their analysis are displayed in section 3.
-From the balance among the value for $\Lambda$, the types and the masses of the newly introduced heavy particles, we find, under (presumably) reasonable assumptions, that $\Lambda$ should be $O(10^4~$)TeV, while some new state get much lower masses are, plausibly within the LHC reach.
+From the balance among the value for $\Lambda$, the types and the masses of the newly introduced heavy particles, we find, under (presumably) reasonable assumptions, that $\Lambda$ should be at least $O(10^3~$)TeV, while some new states could get much lower masse, plausibly within the LHC reach.